swati375/interpin/README.md

 bacteria2_name ncbiid
 ```

 Note: Bacteria names and NCBI Id must be tab separated.
-Each line is record for one genome and must end by a new line character('\n')
+Each line is record for one genome and must end by a new line character('\n').
+Please remove any empty line after the last bacteria as an empty line will cause error when running the program.

 Note: In ncbi id please give the complete ncbi id along with the version eg. NC_014614.1: adding .1 is essebntial to get the correct file for program input.